ghostintheshellarise/Network-Pharmacology/README.md

 Jupyter Notebooks:

-5. Network.ipynb -> Demonstrating how to convert text collected from PubMed to a graph-like structure for node2vec training
+5. Network.ipynb -> Demonstrating how to convert text collected from PubMed to a graph-like structure
-6. Node2Vec.ipynb -> Demonstrationg how to learn node embeddings based on the graph-converted sentences curated from PubMed and/or other sources.
+6. Random Walk.ipynb -> Demonstrating how to generate a collection of random walks from the graph-like structure of a sentence
+7. Node2Vec.ipyn ->